-You should run

-'''

-exportfs -a

-'''

-to make your entry visible to nfs.
-With
+You should run # exportfs -a to make your entry visible to nfs.
+With # exportfs -v you can see how nfs is configured.
+You probably have to change the ip address nfsserver:/storeBackup /backup nfs user,exec,async,noatime 1 1

-'''

-exportfs -v

-'''

-you can see how nfs is configured.

 You probably have to change the ip address and the mask to your needs.
-Using no_root_squash is important for the client root user to have root permissions on the mounted file system.
+Using no\root\squash is important for the client root user to have root permissions on the mounted file system.
 Use async to get a much better write performance (see man mount for further explanations).

-In /etc/fstab on the nfs client (where you run storeBackup) you should configure a line like mount /backup on the nfs client.
+In /etc/fstab on the nfs client (where you run storeBackup) you should configure a line like read or write access?